amaroguilherme/bare-transformer/README.md

 - Non-linearity using GeLU
 - Applied independently to each position

+## Positional Encoding

+Implemented:
+- Sinusoidal positional encoding as described in the original Transformer paper
+- Supports fixed sequence length
+- Adds position-dependent information to input embeddings

 ## 📌 Next Steps
-- Add positional encodings
-- Implement the feed forward block
 - Stack encoder layers
 - Add the decoder and train a toy model